ArctosDB/documentation-wiki/_documentation/authorities.markdown

 ## Procedures

 Additions or changes generally require open discussion, beginning with Issues and passing through a roadmap, and the Issue/discussion must be recorded with the new value.
-* Most tables have a dedicated column for documentation, append bare URLs separated by spaced pipes to teh term definition if this is not available.
+* Most tables have a dedicated column for documentation, append bare URLs separated by spaced pipes to the term definition if this is not available.

 ## Table Definitions